SepehrMohammady/Efficient-NAS-BNN-Pipeline/PIPELINE_GUIDE.md

 When deploying the exported models:

-1. **File Size**: The ONNX model file size varies by configuration:
+1. **File Size**: The ONNX model file size varies by architecture complexity and operations count:
-   - 128×128 models: ~17.0 MB
+   - WakeVision 128×128 models: Key 5 (~18.3 MB), Key 6 (~17.5 MB)
-   - 64×64 models: ~12.0 MB (smaller due to fewer parameters)
+   - File size is primarily determined by the number of operations and architecture complexity, not input image size
+   - Note: Different architectures can result in significantly different file sizes regardless of input resolution

 2. **Input Format**: The model expects RGB images in NCHW format (batch, channels, height, width):
    - 128×128 models: Input shape (1, 3, 128, 128)